The Falkland Islands

-Falklands Nature operate in the Falkland Islands which are an archipelago in the South Atlantic Ocean on the Patagonian Shelf, about 300 miles (480 km) east of South America’s Patagonian coast, and about 750 miles (1200 km) from the northern tip of the Antarctic Peninsula, at a latitude of 52°S.
+Falklands Nature operate in the Falkland Islands, on the Patagonian Shelf in the South Atlantic Ocean.
+Located 300 miles (480 km) east of South America’s Patagonian coast, and about 750 miles (1200 km) from the northern tip of the Antarctic Peninsula, at a latitude of 52°S.

-The archipelago, with an area of 4700 square miles (12,000 square kilometres) comprises East Falkland, West Falkland and 776 smaller islands.
+An archipelago, with an area of 4700 square miles (12,000 square kilometres) comprising of East Falkland, West Falkland and 776 smaller islands.

 The Islands are a photographer’s paradise, with long summer days and stunning light.
 Whilst the Islands are rugged and wild, the relatively low threat from humans allows close encounters with many of its species.